29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/initial-team-management/team-management.typ

 - Head Programmer & Driver: Daniel Dew,
 - Co-Head Builder: Aubert Seysses
 - Co-Head Builder: Jonah Fitchew
-Orginising ourselves like this ensures that when a problem arises, we all know how to approach the challenge with our unique skillsets; it can also be helpful when introducing the team, as it helps judges and peers understand what we do within the team.
+Organising ourselves like this ensures that when a problem arises, we all know how to approach the challenge with our unique skillsets; it can also be helpful when introducing the team, as it helps judges and peers understand what we do within the team.
 //* team leader?
 == Project Assignments & To-Dos
 Throughout the season, there will be lots to do over various projects -- from designing a new robot (or subsystem), to writing a couple lines of code.
 To manage all these tasks, we will generally asign a project or to-do to a few members -- using the roles as guidelines (e.g. buidling tasks asigned to builders, programming to programmers etc.); progress on said tasks will be discussed in in-person meatings#footnote([Due to holdays, no in-person meetings have happened yet -- our first full in-person meeting is scheduled for 03/09/24]), or using our channels of online communication.